-Note that the following steps detail the method using a Process Recipe from the Output tool tab.
+Note that the following steps detail the method using Export Recipe from the Export tool tab.
 If there is no need for including a watermark as a layer, the simpler Recipe option available using the Export Variants command (File -> Export Images -> Variants) can be used instead.

-- Go to the Output tool tab and either create a new dedicated recipe or select an appropriate recipe from the Process Recipes list.
+- Go to the Export tool tab and either create a new dedicated recipe or select an appropriate recipe from the Export Recipes list.
 The recipe is then highlighted in orange.
 When multiple recipes are to be selected for processing, the following selection will have to be made for each recipe in-turn.

-- In the Process Recipe panel (located under the Process Recipes list), select the Metadata tab.
+- In the Export Recipes panel, select the Metadata tool.

 - To exclude the retouch notes from processed images, deselect the Annotations check-box.